James Tyler Kent

 James Tyler Kent (1849–1916) was an American physician best remembered as a forefather of modern homeopathy.
-In 1897 Kent published a massive guidebook on human physical and mental disease symptoms and their associated homeopathic preparations entitled Repertory of the Homeopathic Materia Medica, which has been translated into a number of languages.
+In 1897 Kent published a massive guidebook on human physical and mental disease symptoms and their associated pseudoscientific homeopathic preparations entitled Repertory of the Homeopathic Materia Medica, which has been translated into a number of languages.
 It has been the blueprint to many modern repertories used throughout the world and even remains in use by some homeopathic practitioners today.

 Life and career

 Early years

 James Tyler Kent was born on March 31, 1849, in Woodhull, New York, the son of Steven Kent and his wife Caroline Tyler.
 Kent was raised as a staunch Baptist.

 Kent attended secondary school at the Franklin Academy of Prattsburgh, New York before enrolling at Madison University (today's Colgate University), from which he was graduated with a bachelor's degree in 1868.
 He earned a master's degree from the same institution in 1870.

 Kent attended the Institute of Eclectic Medicine at Cincinnati, Ohio, where, in addition to standard medicine, he studied naturopathy, homeopathy, and chiropractic.
 Kent graduated from the institute in 1873.